Sanjeev Kumar: Career

 The producers and directors of the South wanted to remake their Tamil and Telugu films in Hindi with either Kumar or Rajesh Khanna in lead.
 It was these Hindi film remakes which elevated the success in his career.
 Khilona and its Tamil version Engirundho Vandhaal were made simultaneously.
 Navarathri was remade as Naya Din Nai Raat.
 Kumar reprised the role played by Thengai Srinivasan in Yehi Hai Zindagi which was a remake of Kaliyuga Kannan.
 He starred as the lead Shaandaar (1974) which was a remake of Kasturi Nivasa with Kannada actor Dr. Rajkumar in the lead.
 Kumar enacted the role played by AVM Rajan in Anadhai Aanandhan, in its Hindi version Chanda Aur Bijli.
 Gnana Oli was remade as Devata in 1978 with Kumar reprising the role originally played by Sivaji Ganesan.
-He also acted in Swarg Narak (1978) the remake of Swargam Narakam.
+He also acted in Swarag Narak (1978) the remake of Swargam Narakam.
 He played the role which N.T.
 Rama Rao did originally in Devina Chesina Manushulu, in its Hindi version Takkar in 1980.
 Tayaramma Bangarayya was remade as Shriman Shrimati in 1982, Raman Ethanai Ramanadi was remade as Raam Kitne Tere Naam in 1985.
 Kumar reprised the role played by R.Muthuraman in Alukuoru Aasai in its Hindi remake Itni Si Baat in 1981.
 Sivaji Ganesan gave Kumar a role in his own home production Gauri (1968), which was a remake of Shanti (1965).
 The role played by S.S.
 Rajendran in Shanti was re-enacted by Kumar in Gauri.

 Northern Indian producers and directors cast Kumar primarily in supporting roles in films like Khud-Daar, Sawaal, Zabardast, Hero, and Silsila.
 Sanjeev Kumar's excellent comic timing entertained audiences in films such as Seeta Aur Geeta, Biwi O Biwi (1981), Pati, Patni Aur Woh, Angoor (1982) and Hero (1983).

 His performances in films such as Charitraheen, Grihapravesh, Chehre Pe Chehra, Suraag, Sawaal and Yaadgaar were appreciated by critics.
 Kumar always demonstrated a willingness to take on unconventional roles that challenged him as an actor.
 His role as Mirza Sajjad Ali, a chess-obsessed Lucknowi (citizen of Lucknow), in Satyajit Ray's classic Shatranj Ke Khilari (1977) exemplified that aspect.
 His best-remembered roles were in the blockbuster films Sholay (1975) and Trishul (1978).
 His portrayal of the character Thakur, from Sholay was regarded as one of his stellar performances.
 In Naya Din Nayi Raat (1974), Kumar reprised nine-roles.
 This film enhanced his status and reputation as a serious actor in Bollywood.
 He stood his ground against leading superstars such as Rajesh Khanna in Aap Ki Kasam; Amitabh Bachchan and Shashi Kapoor in the Yash Chopra multi-star cast film Trishul (1978) and Dilip Kumar in Sangharsh and Vidhaata (1982).

 He did many regional films in different languages including Marathi, Punjabi, Tamil, Telugu, Sindhi and his mother land Gujarati.
 In 1980, he starred in the Punjabi movie Fauji Chacha.
 He also made guest appearances in two Tamil films, Bharata Vilas and Uyarndhavargal (a remake of Koshish).